For Exclusive Offers & Latest Info: Enter your email!

 Experience Required None

-The stunning Benagil Sea Caves are a glorious excursion
+The stunning Benagil Sea Caves are one of the great sights of the region

-This is a sample itinerary for Portugal’s Algarve coast.
+This is an overview of what to expect on Portugal’s Algarve coast.
 The wind and weather will determine exactly what happens, so this is a general description of some of our options, and of places we hope to visit.

 This trip runs in both directions, so you may be sailing from Faro in Portugal to Huelva in Spain, or the other way round.